-Additionally, the smell of freshly baked goods doesn’t go amiss.
-If you have the time and actually like to bake, test the theory out and bake the morning of a viewing; just be sure to keep a close eye on it whilst baking as you don’t want a burning smell lingering.
+Additionally, the smell of freshly baked goods is always a welcomed treat.
+If you have the time and actually like to bake, test the theory out and bake the morning of a viewing.
+Just be sure to keep a close eye on your baked goods as you don’t want a burning smell lingering.

 Clean and tidy

 It can be quite stressful constantly having to clean and tidy your home ready for viewings.
 During the selling process you may find it beneficial to hire a temporary cleaner to help with the extra load.
-Alternatively, carrying out a deep clean once a week and staying on top of the cleaning and tidying is beneficial; keep cloths handy to wipe around baths/showers/sinks, staying on top of the washing up by doing it as you go along, doing laundry at breakfast, lunch or after work and heading to the laundrette if you don’t have a drier or the weather is to appalling to hang it out; will all help you stay on top of it all.
+Alternatively, carrying out a deep clean once a week and staying on top of the cleaning and tidying is beneficial.
+Keep cloths handy to wipe around baths/showers/sinks, staying on top of the washing up by doing it as you go along, doing laundry at breakfast, lunch or after work, and heading to the laundrette if you don’t have a drier or the weather is too appalling to hang it out.
+This will all help you stay on top of it all.

-Be sure to focus on the garden too; regularly mow the lawn and clear it of leaves and debris and that any garden furniture and pots are nice and clean too.
+Be sure to focus on the garden too.
+Regularly mow the lawn and clear it of leaves and debris, and ensure that any garden furniture and pots are nice and clean too.